TheGeekFiles/Install-Webserver/README.md

 # How to download
 Just clone this repo using the green clone button.
 Once downloaded, you may need to run chmod +x *.sh

+# Credits
+I wrote the .sh script, but the apache2 web server and mysql server are not.
+The credit for those programs go to the respected owners.
+This is just the easy way to install and setup a basic web server.